CITY OF LINDEN

 4. Proof of other health insurance coverage as noted above must be included with the form waiving the health insurance coverage of the City.

-5. In the event an employee requests a return to the City Health Plan prior to receiving the compensation noted in Section E-1, the employee will not be entitled to any payment whatsoever.
+5. In the event an employee requests a return to the City Health Plan prior to receiving the compensation noted in Section E-1, the employee will not be entitled to any payments whatsoever.

 6. An employee who requests a return to the City’s Health Insurance Plan will be eligible for coverage in accordance with the existing rules and regulations of such coverage.

-1. Seniority is the employees total length of continuous service with the City, beginning with his last date of hire.
-In the event an employee leaves the employ of the City and returns, the time away from the employ of the City will not constitute a break in service provided that the employee returns:
+B. Seniority is the employees total length of continuous service with the City, beginning with his last date of hire.
+In the event an employee leaves the employ of the City and returns:

 (a) in good standing